 In my previous blog, I talked about CPTSD and what it is.
 Today I would like explain further the signs and symptoms of Complex Post Traumatic Stress Disorder

-Complex post-traumatic stress disorder develops as a result of some kind of trauma experienced as a child or adult whether it is emotional abuse, physical, spiritual or sexual abuse.
+Complex post-traumatic stress disorder develops as a result of some kind of trauma experienced as a child whether it is emotional abuse, physical, spiritual or sexual abuse.
 It is ongoing abuse where you as a child believes that there is no way out for you, so you adopt behaviours, beliefs and values to help you survive them.

 These behaviours, beliefs and values helped us to survive as children but when we still have them as an adult, they can often cause problems for us.
 The symptoms as the title suggests, is complex and varies quite widely between individuals.